SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

 You use a ``throw`` statement to throw an error.
 For example,
-the following code throws an error to indicate that five additional coins are needed by the vending machine.
+the following code throws an error to indicate that five additional coins are needed by the vending machine:

 .. testcode:: throw-enum-error